ywi/lockoutsharing/README.md

 ### 📢 Join In-Game Communities
-_This is required to access sending whispers cross-faction._<br> It is also where you can track if Ywishare is online through the member list
+_This is required to access sending whispers cross-faction._<br> It is also where you can track if Ywishare is online through the member list.

 To join a community: